-- 2.1 Formal competitive tenders shall be addressed to the chief executive. - 2.2 The date and time of receipt of each tender shall be endorsed on the unopened tender envelope/package.
+- 2.1 Formal competitive tenders shall be returned through the Trust's electronic tendering system. - 2.2 The date and time of receipt of each tender shall be registered in the electronic tendering system with no potential for alteration.

-2.3 The chief executive shall designate an officer or officers, not from the originating department, to receive tenders on his or her behalf and to be responsible for their endorsement and safe custody until the time appointed for their opening, and for the records maintained in accordance with Section 3.
+2.3 The chief executive shall designate the Trust's electronic tendering system to receive tenders on his or her behalf and to be responsible for their endorsement and safe custody until the time appointed for their opening, and for the records maintained in accordance with Section 3.